davea42/searchgnucash/README.md

 Click 'Quit' to exit the program.

-Much of what searchgnucash can create is reportable and this program assumes that a pdf output is desired for to a graphical/click based use then plain text.
+Much of what searchgnucash can create is reportable and searchcash assumes that a pdf output is desired rather than plain text.
 The pdf is created in the ~/Desktop directory.

-Most useful for reporting a modest-size output based on the selected options.
+This is most useful for reporting a modest-size output based on the selected options.

+The appearance of the
+panel is automatically
+consistent  with other graphical panels of whatever OS you are running (Linux,Windows,Macos).

 ## searchcash on Macos